SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 6. Maintenance can be done with the boat floating in calm water.

 On the other hand the "little kid" could have quit working for Clark!
-These reasons alone should be enough to upgrade your cockpit drain fittings, but if you are looking for another, how about being able to drink your beer in peace!
+These reasons alone should be enough to upgrade your cockpit drain fittings, but if you are looking for another, how about being able to drink your rum in peace!
 Personally I hate a hull fitting that is below or at the water line, especially when it's so simple to install one above the water line.
 A fitting that is below the water line has a higher likelihood of failure, with obvious catastrophic results.
 This is a real concern for those boats that float year round.

 NOTE 1: To elaborate on point 2 above, (the most important reason of all) you should consider how easy is it to plug a thru-hull fitting if a hose or fitting were to break?
 I can tell you that it is next to impossible to shove a wood plug into a thru-hull fitting installed under the cockpit, especially if the boat has already started to sink.
 It is pretty well impossible to reach the fitting from the surface.
 What complicates the job is that you are working blind, searching over quite a big area to find the fitting.
 You can take warmth in the fact that you will improve your chances of finding the fitting if you jump in the water with plug and hammer in hand.
 Doesn't sound appealing does it?
 Plugging the hole from the inside isn't much better either.
 The tight confines in the locker may lead to your demise in the urgency of the moment while it fills with water!
 This will take only 5 minutes.
 I'll let you use your imagination here!
 On the other hand, with the thru-hull fitting at the bottom of the transom, it is much easier to reach down the outside to plug the hole, even with the hull half submerged.
 You can also monitor the plug while under way, putting your fears to rest.
 Don't have a tapered wood plug?
-Use her bathing suit!
+Use the most handy bathing suit you can find!

 NOTE 2: - Each thru-hull fitting is installed in a depression so the top of the fitting fits flush with the hull or the cockpit sole.
 This is a clever design that extends the full 1/4" thickness of the fibreglass right under the lip of the fitting, creating the strongest possible installation with minimal cost.
 The lock nut tightens against a full ring of fibreglass.
 The flush fitting also means the cockpit can drain drip dry and the water on the outside flows by smoothly.

-The outside of a thru-hull fitting is equipped with a two opposing notches to facilitate install/removal with a tool.
+The outside of a thru-hull fitting is equipped with a two opposing notches to facilitate install/removal.
 The fitting also has a cross pin to block things from slithering down!
 You can grip the notches with a tool fabricated from a 12" long length of (2 x 1/8)" flat iron.
 Cut the corners of the flat iron off at 450 so they fit into the notches and cut the end off to make room for the cross pin inside the fitting.
 Insert the tool into the flange till the bevelled corners rest in the two notches.
 Press the tool down firmly to prevent the fitting from turning as you spin the nut.
 A tool like this is the only sure way to guarantee that you won't break the fitting or ruin the seal as you spin the nut.

 GUDGEON BOLTS - The four bolts that you see at the bottom of the transom in the picture above secure the bottom gudgeon.
 You may as well reseal all of them while you are under the cockpit!
-These bolts can take quite a beating over the years and are likely the other source of your leaks.
+These bolts can take quite a beating over the years and are likely the other source of some of the leaks.
 They must "complain" like heck every time you "touch" the bottom with the rudder!
 It wouldn't hurt to soak the holes in epoxy to seal the wood.

 NOTE: It should be OK to reseal these bolts with the boat afloat in calm water, provided the rudder is off during the cure stage.
 If the waves start lapping against the fitting during the cure that is OK, as Sikaflex or butyl rubber actually cures a bit quicker with water splashed on it.
 You're call.

 COCKPIT FITTING & ELBOW - Reuse your recessed cockpit fittings if they are in good condition.
-If it has even one tiny stress crack or is weather damaged, replace it.
+If it has weather damaged or even one tiny stress crack, replace it.
 Fact is, if you think it will break when you hit it with a (2x4)" then it should definitely be replaced.
 Gene Adams has used a stainless steel sink basket as a replacement part for the cockpit fittings, claiming they hold up very well.
 Sink baskets are equipped with 1.5" pipe thread so you can screw on an ABS plumbing elbow.
 They are available at most any retail plumbing store, not your favourite chandler!
-The black elbow adapter shown above and to left is a standard ABS plumbing fitting, (1.5" MPT thread to barb) that is required to direct the drain 900 towards the transom, eliminating a sharp hose bend.
+The black elbow adapter shown above and to the left is a standard ABS plumbing fitting, (1.5" MPT thread to barb) that is required to direct the drain 900 towards the transom.
 To facilitate assembly of the two, cut the barbed end and 1/4" of thread off the cockpit fitting and file the end smooth.
 In the photo above very little of the barbed end was cut off the cockpit fitting.
-If all the barbs are cut off, leaving just the thread, then the elbow fitting will cover most of the thread and position the fitting a little higher for better flow.
+If all the barbs are cut off, leaving just the thread, then the elbow fitting will cover most of the thread and position the fitting a little higher for faster flow.
 Dry fit all components in the drain system.

-Sanitize and seal the recessed holes in the cockpit sole.
-Position the fittings so the cross pin is aligned fore/aft.
+Sanitize and seal the recessed hole in the cockpit sole.
+Position the fitting so the cross pin is aligned fore/aft.
 This should go a long way towards preventing debris from accumulating over the pin and plugging the fitting, similar to hair in a sink drain.
 See NOTE 2 below.
 Tighten each nut fairly snug, not further.
 Sealant must ooze out all around the flange to ensure a water tight seal.
 Seal the thread with one layer of white Teflon tape and screw the elbow adapter on, pointing the barbed end to its respective fitting on the transom.

 - If your fittings are aged, consider these metal ones from WEST Marine.
 Had they been available I would have installed them.

-FLUSH INSTALLATION - The 150 sloped transom is hand laid fibreglass, 1/4" to 3/8" thick.
+INSTALLED FLUSH TO TRANSOM - The 150 sloped transom is hand laid fibreglass, 1/4" to 3/8" thick.
 The factory installed mushroom style or surface mount thru-hull fittings flush to the transom without the wedges as shown below.
 In the case of the Mark II hull shown above they were installed through a beefed up fibreglassed section of the transom, eliminating the need for a wood backing block.
 For the Clark version Mark I hulls, you might want to install a 1/2" thick piece of mahogany (or other solid wood) saturated in epoxy to add strength to the assembly.
 Taper the edges and round the corners.
 Use Sikaflex or butyl rubber between the block and the transom to transfer the stress uniformly and seal the hole.
 With a flush mount installation your fittings should be installed as low as possible so the hoses slope down to the fittings.
 Regardless of how low you install the fittings, the hoses will likely retain some water due to the slope of the fitting.
 Take heart, it may become the birth place of a new life form on this planet.
 Don't be surprised if they wave back at you when you drain the hoses for winter storage!
 The hoses should drain dry as the hull is hauled up the ramp, but they may also fill with rain water while stored on land!

-HORIZONTAL or ANGLED INSTALLATION - The transom is hand laid fibreglass, 1/4" to 3/8" thick and sloped at about 150 from vertical.
+INSTALLED HORIZONTALLY THROUGH TRANSOM - The transom is hand laid fibreglass, 1/4" to 3/8" thick and sloped at about 150 from vertical.
 If you want the hoses to drip dry with the boat floating then fabricate two150 angle wedges to fit around each fitting, one inside and the other outside the transom as shown below.
 These wedges will position the thru-hull fitting horizontal through the sloped transom so it is inline with the hose.
 Buy a thru-hull fitting with at least 2 1/2" of thread so the nut can tighten on the wedges with thread to spare.
 The nut must engage full depth thread to achieve full loading strength.
 The wedges also replace the backing block that would normally be installed inside the hull for additional strength.
 You can machine wedges from UHMW plastic, pour epoxy into a mould, or shape them from wood saturated with epoxy.
 My wood mock up challenged my carpentry skills and I'm sure the epoxy in a mould would have been easier.
 Ultimately I made my wedges from 3" UHMW rod because the material is maintenance free and relatively easy to cut on a band saw.
 Support the UHMW rod in a groove cut into the side of a (2x4)".
 This keeps the rod from rolling while cutting and will probably save your fingers.
 As each pair of wedges are cut off, tape them together around the circumference, effectively making a hockey puck.
 The purpose of this is to create a flat top and bottom to make drilling the hole for the fitting easier.
 Simply drill through the "puck" using a hole saw in a drill press.
 Grip the puck with a strap wrench.
 Dry fit all the wedges through 3/8" plywood before you install anything on the boat.
 Drill the hole through the plywood at a 150 angle.
 This helps to confirm a perfect fit.

 WEDGE ALIGNMENT - On the mock up plywood "transom" you can see both sides to achieve perfect alignment.
 Not so on the boat transom!
 To make a bullet proof alignment on the boat, glue the outside wedge on the fitting flange and let cure.
 This way you have only two wet seals to deal with during final assembly instead of three.
 Draw a longitudinal line (felt pen) along the top of the fitting from the end of the barbs, across the thread stopping at the inside of the wedge.
 Draw a similar line along the top and ends of the inside wedge.
 With these two lines you can align the inside wedge to the fitting, ensuring perfect alignment and a water tight, stress free connection on the transom.